bhargabganguli/bhargabchipkg/README.md

  If you are getting error messages.
 Please check the following:
- Whether the arg1 passed is dataframe with no null or not Whether the arg2 is name of the column which has more than one levels ( multiple unique name or entries ).
+ Whether the arg1 passed is dataframe with no null or not Whether the arg2 is name of the salesman column which has more than one levels ( multiple unique names or entries ).
- Whether the arg3 is name of the column which has only two levels ( only two unique name or entries ).
+ Whether the arg3 is name of the saleflag column which has only two levels ( only two unique name or entries 0 refers unsold and 1 refers sold).
- Whether the arg4 is name of the column which has only two levels ( only two unique name or entries ).
+ Whether the arg4 is name of the group column which has only two levels ( only two unique names or entries ).